oVirt/ovirt-site/source/release/3.3.3/index.html.md

 ### ovirt-node-plugin-vdsm

-Use Management class to pass informations (BZ#1048929)
+Use Management class to pass informations to TUI (BZ#1048929)

 <Category:Documentation> <Category:Releases>